psyomn/notes/languages/java/condensed-basics.markdown

 which you do not care how things are implemented on the other side - but you know what the output is.

-So for example think of a random number generator.
-The random number generator could use a very common technique to generate random numbers.
-Some techniques might purely be algorithmic.
-Other approaches may include outside resources such as hard disks, mouse input, microphone input, and anything that can aid you with providing 'real' random numbers.

 ### Why Private Visibility